w3c/wai-website/pages/about/groups/task-forces/pronunciation.md

 To learn about the focus, scope and deliverables of the task force, see the [SP Task Force Work Statement](/about/groups/task-forces/pronunciation/work-statement/).

-## Spoken presentation overview
+## Overview of the spoken presentation work

-* [Spoken presentation overview](https://www.w3.org/WAI/pronunciation/) &mdash; an overview of W3C’s overall pronunciation technique
+* [Pronunciation overview](https://www.w3.org/WAI/pronunciation/) &mdash; an overview of W3C’s overall pronunciation technique
-* [Spoken presentationvideo](https://ln.sync.com/dl/10e1a9c60/92faztk9-he4wbve6-twt5jp3h-zuh6brfd) &mdash; a technical demonstration of approaches for controlling pronunciation in spans of web content where uniform markup can make a difference
+* [Pronunciation video](https://ln.sync.com/dl/10e1a9c60/92faztk9-he4wbve6-twt5jp3h-zuh6brfd) &mdash; a technical demonstration of approaches for controlling pronunciation in spans of web content where uniform markup can make a difference

 ## Current work